 The Accident Causes Latent Diseases

 For illnesses or conditions that do not manifest until years later, the statute may begin from when you discover the illness, not the initial exposure.
-This situation often applies to asbestos exposure cases in Indiana.
+This situation may apply to asbestos exposure cases or medical malpractice claims in Indiana.

 The Accident Involves Fraud or Concealment